-In best case scenario, they have made a reasonable living.
+In the best case scenario, they have made a reasonable living.
 In fact, hard-working is an obstacle to success.
 It presses people to do things that they may not like.
 Hard-working pushes people to become tired.
 It sometimes undermines creativity.
 People need relaxation, excitement, and pleasure to be creative and innovative.
-Hard-workers don’t have much time for leisure.
+Hard workers don’t have much time for leisure.

 The quality of life is essential.
 Without having a good quality of life, it is not worth living.
 It is not hard work; you need creative energy to succeed.
 The power of your passion is your means to success, not worthless hardworking.
 Working hard is a constant burden both physically and mentally.

 The effectivity of hard work usually is low.
-If a worker does not perform systematically and efficiently, he cannot contribute much to the society.
-The productivity is the most critical, but hard worker cant deliver good productivity.
-Thus a hard worker cannot provide success either to himself or the society.
+If a worker does not perform systematically and efficiently, he cannot contribute much to society.
+Productivity is the most critical, but hard worker cant deliver good productivity.
+Thus a hard worker cannot provide success either to himself or society.